 You don’t have to own a car to get yourself insured on it – but you do need the owner’s permission!

-If you don’t have a car – and sometimes even if you do – it can be useful to be able to drive someone else’s vehicle from time to time.
+If you don’t have a car, or even if you do, it can be useful to be able to drive someone else’s vehicle from time to time.

-You might need to use your elderly relative’s car to do their weekly shop, or just want the freedom of having access to a set of wheels while you’re staying with friends.
+You might need to use your elderly relative’s car to do their weekly shopping or simply want the freedom of having access to a set of wheels while you’re staying with friends.

 Whatever the reason, there are several ways to find cheap car insurance for a car you don’t own – even if you’re not the registered keeper.

 Wondering if you can insure a car you don’t own?
-The answer is yes, you can take out a separate car insurance policy on someone else’s car.
-Just tell the insurer you’re not the owner or the registered keeper of the vehicle when you apply.
+The answer is yes, you can take out a separate car insurance policy on someone else’s car – but make sure that you tell the insurer you’re not the owner or the registered keeper of the vehicle when you apply.
 It’s worth shopping around though, as not all companies will sell you main driver car insurance if you’re not named on the car’s DVLA registration certificate (DVLA V5C).

 Non-owner car insurance covers you to drive the car named in the policy, according to the insurer’s terms and conditions.
-The only difference between taking out standard car insurance and a policy of this kind is that you have to tell the provider you’re not the car’s owner or registered keeper when you apply.
+The only difference between taking out standard car insurance and a policy of this kind is that you absolutely must tell the provider you’re not the car’s owner or registered keeper when you apply.

 However, if you only need to be insured to drive someone else’s car for a short time, a short-term car insurance policy will usually be a cheaper option, which will last a few weeks or months.
-If the vehicle owner is happy to do so, being added to his or her insurance as a named driver is also often a cheaper alterative.
+If the vehicle owner is happy to do so, being added to his or her insurance as a named driver is also often a cheaper alternative.

-And if you already have fully comprehensive car insurance, it’s worth checking the terms to see if your policy includes third-party cover for you to drive other cars occasionally – although this benefit is less common than it was.
+If you already have fully comprehensive car insurance, it’s best to check the terms to see if your policy includes third-party cover for you to drive other cars occasionally.
+This benefit isn’t too common in policies though.

 Yes, you can take out an insurance policy on a car that’s already insured by someone else.
 In the UK, this type of cover is known as non-owner car insurance.
 However, where possible, it’s usually cheaper to add yourself to the car owner’s existing policy as a named driver, as insurers can offer a discount for this.

 Yes, someone else can take out insurance to drive your car without being the owner or registered keeper.
 However, many insurers will only allow those with a defined relationship to you to take out a separate policy on your car.
 People who could qualify under these terms include your spouse or partner, your parent, your employer, and your leasing company.

-If you want someone else insured on your car, you can also add him or her to your policy as a named driver, or additional driver.
-There will usually be a charge to do so, although in some cases adding a more experienced named driver can cut the cost of car insurance, which is particularly helpful for new drivers who face high costs for the first year.
+If you want someone else insured on your car, you can also add him or her to your policy as a named or additional driver.
+There will usually be a charge to do so, although in some cases, adding a more experienced named driver can cut the cost of car insurance, which is particularly helpful for new drivers who face high costs for the first year.
 However, if the other person has an accident in your car, you also risk losing your no-claims bonus.

-Some insurers will only insure a car’s registered keeper as its main driver, so check the policy terms carefully before buying if this is not the case.
+Some insurers will only insure a car’s registered keeper as the main driver, so check the policy terms carefully before buying if this is not the case.

 However, you don’t have to own a car to be its registered keeper, which is whoever’s named on the DVLA registration certificate (DVLA V5C).
 You could, for example, be the registered keeper of the car that comes with your job.